-Senator Gerry Cardinale (R-Bergen) introduced cannabis homegrow legislation yesterday to legalize owning up to six plants.
+Senator Gerry Cardinale (R-Bergen) introduced NJ cannabis home grow legislation yesterday to legalize owning up to six plants.

 The bill is S. 3407, “Legalizes possession of six or fewer marijuana plants, subject to enactment of legalizing marijuana or cannabis for personal use.”

 “The people of New Jersey made it clear in November that they want to lift the prohibition on cannabis,” Cardinale said.
-“Since then, the Legislature has spent three months fumbling around with what should have been a simple task and complicated the legalization effort.”
+“The Legislature has spent three months fumbling around with what should have been a simple task and complicated the legalization effort.”

-He voted against both the narrowly passed referendum enabling bill S. 21 and the decriminalization bill S. 2535 which passed with Republican support.
-Cardinale,86, represents the 39th Legislative District, which is made up of northern Bergen County on the New York border.
+He voted against the narrowly passed referendum enabling bill S. 21 and the decriminalization bill S. 2535, which passed with Republican support.
+Cardinale,86, represents the 39th Legislative District of northern Bergen County on the New York border.

-Advocate and Entrepreneur Patrick Duff recounted that Cardinale told him he’s been against the bills because legally, they didn’t represent the will of the people as represented in the 67 percent that voted in favor of the referendum.
+Advocate and Entrepreneur Patrick Duff recounted that Cardinale told him he’s been against the bills.
+He said they didn’t represent the people’s will as represented in the referendum.

-The cannabis homegrow bill in effect says the enabling and decriminalization legislation needs to become law first before cannabis homegrow could go into effect.
+The NJ cannabis home grow bill says the enabling and decriminalization legislation needs to become law before cannabis homegrow.